 Predictions for the Rest of 2026

-My predictions for AI agents in the remaining three quarters of 2026: reliability on 10-15 step tasks will improve significantly as model training incorporates agent-specific data; cost predictability will improve through better tooling; and the distinction between "agent frameworks" and "AI platforms" will blur further as model providers integrate more orchestration capabilities.
+For the remaining three quarters of 2026: reliability on 10–15 step tasks will improve as model training incorporates agent-specific data.
+Cost predictability will improve through better tooling.
+The line between "agent frameworks" and "AI platforms" will blur as model providers absorb more orchestration capability.

-- Model reliability gains: The 4.x Claude series and GPT-5.4 are already meaningfully better on multi-step tasks than their predecessors.
-Expect 5.x models to push the reliable step count higher.
+- Model reliability gains: The 4.x Claude series and GPT-5.4 are already better on multi-step tasks than their predecessors.
+Expect 5.x models to push reliable step count higher.

-- Security maturity: Prompt injection defenses will improve, and enterprise agent platforms will ship isolation and approval-gating as default features rather than optional add-ons.
+- Security maturity: Enterprise agent platforms will ship isolation and approval-gating as default features.

 Build agents that actually work in production.